RandomcodeDev/chifir-engine/design/style.typ

 control over the nodes for exactly that reason.

 == Assertions and error handling
-Assertions are mainly for scenarios that shouldn't happen; don't use them for general error handling.
-If a piece of memory _must_ be allocated successfully, like in `operator new()` where the standard technically requires that it not return `nullptr` (even though the standard isn't as relevant for the engine), then you can use an assert.
-For anything else, prefer using functions that return
-`bool`, and return `false` when an error happens.
+Assertions are mainly for scenarios that shouldn't happen, and are disabled in retail builds because anything triggering them should be caught in debug/release builds; don't use them for general error handling.
+For example, if a piece of memory _must_ be allocated successfully, like in `operator new()` where the standard technically requires that it not return `nullptr` (even though the standard isn't as relevant for the engine), or an index is outside the valid range, or a parameter is wrong in a way it shouldn't be, then you can use an assert.
+Normally, you can use the `ASSERT` macro.
+If a condition isn't the most indicative of why something is wrong, `ASSERT_MSG` lets you add a message.
+For functions which just succeed or fail, return `false`, `nullptr`, or some other documented value when an error happens.
 When an unrecoverable error happens, use `Base_Quit` (or `Base_QuitSafe` in functions where avoiding memory allocation is important, such as the memory manager where it would recurse) to kill the engine and show the user an error message.